docknetwork/polygonid-demo/docs/IssuingQuickStart.md

 # Issuing Credentials: Quick Start

 Issuing a Polygon ID verifiable credential via the Dock REST API is fairly straightforward.
-There are three primary steps:
+There are four primary steps:

 1. Get an API key from Dock Certs